Miguelye/AxeGame/README.md

 # AXEGAME
-C++ game using the library Raylib, programming simple collision behavior and motion.
+Lenguange C game using the library Raylib, programming simple collision behavior and motion.